12urenloop/docs.12urenloop/NETWERK.md

 The access is configured per bridge network, using the IP->Firewall rules
 * Default rule to drop all traffic not coming from LAN is *disabled*
 * For the different bridge networks rules are added specific for the allowed traffic (i.e. Telsysteem -> Bar)
-* For each bridge interface, allow traffic to the interface List WAN, which should contain both uplink interfaces. **THIS HAS NOT YET BEEN CONFIGURED CORRECTLY IN THE BACKUP CONFIGS IN THIS REPO** (only traffic to one of the uplinks is allowed instead)
+* For each bridge interface, allow traffic to the interface List WAN, which should contain both uplink interfaces.
 * Then, for each network a rule is added to drop all other traffic. (except for mgmt which is allowed everything)

 ### IP adresses